WowebNL/eventloket/README.md

 ## About

-The Evenement Applicatie is a web application developed for Veiligheidsregio Zuid Limburg that manages permit applications for events.
+The Evenement Applicatie is a web application developed for Veiligheidsregio Zuid-Limburg that manages permit applications for events.
 The system serves different user groups including:

 - Event organizers
 - Permit processors
 - OOV (Public Order and Safety) staff
 - Application administrators

 This platform streamlines the entire permit application process for events in the South Limburg safety region.
+This application is developed in line with the [Common Ground](https://commonground.nl/) principles.

 ## Technical Stack